 Director of Instrumental Music/Wind and Battery Arranger

 Mr. Phung has been an active music educator, performer, composer/arranger, and songwriter since his graduation from high school in 2009.
-Prior to his arrival at Cajon High School, Mr. Phung completed his student teaching at Huntington Beach High School, where he assisted the prestigious Huntington Beach Academy for the Performing Arts’ Orchestral and Media, Multimedia, and Entertainment Technology Departments under the guidance of distinguished band and orchestra teacher Gregg Gilboe and Apple Distinguished Educator Jamie Knight, respectively.
+Prior to his arrival at Cajon High School in 2015, Mr. Phung completed his student teaching at Huntington Beach High School, where he assisted the prestigious Huntington Beach Academy for the Performing Arts’ Orchestral and Media, Multimedia, and Entertainment Technology Departments under the guidance of distinguished band and orchestra teacher Gregg Gilboe and Apple Distinguished Educator Jamie Knight, respectively.
 Mr. Phung was actively teaching while completing his studies at CSU Long Beach, coaching marching percussion, brass, and marching/movement at various high schools and maintaining a studio of private piano students.

 Mr. Phung brings a philosophy of shaping lifelong appreciators, performers, and creators of music through practical teaching that connects music to life and society.

 Delaney Greaves spent all of her high school career at Cajon High School spinning in the colorguard.
 She marched three Fall seasons with one show taken all the way to State Championships, and four winterguard seasons with 2 bronze medals, in the Gold Star Regiment.

 Her high school colorguard experience was followed by a season overseas in Paris, France with the RCC Marching All Stars Honor Band.
 There, the band marched down Champs-Elysees on New Years morning of 2016, being the first marching unit to do so since World War II.

 Delaney hopes to take these experiences and knowledge of the sport and hand it down to the next generation of guardies in this season’s Gold Star Regiment!

 Front Ensemble Arranger/Electronics Designer